nextcloud/deck/README.md

 ### Install latest release

-Grab the latest release over here, extract it to your Nextcloud apps folder and enable the app.
+You can download and install the latest release from the [Nextcloud app store](https://apps.nextcloud.com/apps/deck)

 ### Install from git